DCC-EX/mkdocs-test/docs/products/ex-sensorcam/02-ex-sensor-manual.md

 ## 1. Overview

-The sensorCAM is a video camera replacement for physical proximity sensors/detectors on a model railroad.
-It can replace up to 80 detectors and their associated power and signal wiring using artificial vision alone.
+The sensorCAM is a video camera replacement for physical proximity sensors on a model railroad.
+It can replace up to 80 sensors and their associated power and signal wiring using artificial vision alone.
 It offers the flexibility of sensor placement or relocation instantly by software command with no physical layout modification.
 The railroad can be automated using artificial vision of train activity.
 Each virtual sensor can produce a logical state of 1 (occupied) or 0 (unoccupied) and is readable over an i2c cable.
 SensorCAM uses the ESP32-CAM module.
-However, the ESP32-WROVER-DEV CAM (v1.6) is an acceptable substitute if appropriate adjustments are made.
+However, the ESP32-WROVER-DEV CAM (v1.6) is a recommended substitute with simpler wiring.

 The sensorCAM takes 10 frames per second in RGB565 format at QVGA resolution of 240 x 320.
 Each sensor consists of a square group of 16 pixels which equates to approx. 20x20mm square with the standard lens at 1500mm.
 The software decodes and saves only the 80 sensor images(1280 pixels) and then compares each sensor image with a reference image prerecorded either at startup, on request, or by a "recent" automatic update.
 If the images do not match the references well then the sensor is "tripped" or "occupied" & status '1' is produced.
 Good match results in '0' output.
 The state of virtual sensors can be manually monitored on the USB monitor, or polled by microcontroller over the i2c interface cable.
 N.B.
 The sensorCAM is sensing only when the Flash LED is pulsing (for each new frame).